arangodb/arangodb/Documentation/Books/AQL/Graphs/KShortestPaths.md

 You have two options: either use a named graph, or a set of edge collections.

+{% hint 'warning' %}
-It is highly recommended that you use a **LIMIT** statement, as k Shortest Paths is an expensive operation, and on large graphs can lead to a large number of paths being returned, or an expensive (but unsuccessful) search for more shortest paths might be performed.
+It is highly recommended that you use a **LIMIT** statement, as k Shortest Paths is a potentially expensive operation.
+On large connected graphs it can return a large number of paths, or perform an expensive (but unsuccessful) search for more short paths.
+{% endhint %}

 ### Working with named graphs